 What Mistakes Ruin a Vision Board?

 Even well-intentioned vision boards fail when specific errors undermine the neurological and psychological mechanisms that make them work.
-These are the most common mistakes and how to avoid each one.

-Mistake 1: Skipping the clarity exercise.
-Jumping straight to image collection without written goal clarity produces a board that looks nice but lacks personal emotional charge.
+⚠️ Common Mistake: Jumping straight to image collection without written goal clarity produces a board that looks nice but lacks personal emotional charge.
 Always do the five-question journaling exercise first.

-Mistake 5: No action bridge.
+- No action bridge.
 A vision board activates your RAS to notice opportunities, but you still need to walk through the doors it opens.
-If your board shows a marathon finish line, you still need to start running.
-Pair board practice with one micro-action per day connected to your goals.
+Pair board practice with one micro-action per day.

 Meet Aura — Your AI Manifestation Coach →